HeliosAOT Overview

 .tflite

-) and a YAML configuration file defining module parameters (e.g., memory planner type, module prefix, test harness inclusion). - Code Generation: Analyzes the model’s subgraphs, operators, and tensor shapes, then emits C source and header files that mirror the network topology—no interpreters or dynamic allocators required.
+) and a YAML configuration file defining conversion parameters (e.g., memory planner type, module prefix, test harness inclusion). - Load AIR Model: Loads the model into an Ambiq Intermediate Representation (AIR) model, which captures the model's structure, operators, and tensors.

 Key Benefits